Trongate

 Trongate is one of the oldest streets in the city of Glasgow, Scotland.
 Trongate begins at Glasgow Cross, where the steeple of the old Glasgow Tolbooth is situated, being the original centre of medieval Glasgow, and goes westward changing its name to Argyle Street at Glassford Street.
+In modern times, it forms the notional southern boundary of the Merchant City area.